- This event has passed.

 2025 Huzhou Open

-The 2025 Huzhou Open, also known as the International Women’s Tennis Huzhou Open, is a professional women’s tennis tournament to be played on outdoor clay courts.
-It is the first edition of the tournament and is part of the WTA 125 tournaments, a series of events one level below the main WTA Tour.
-The tournament will take place in Huzhou, China, from September 8 to 14, 2025.1“International Women’s Tennis Huzhou Open 2025 Overview”. wtatennis.com.
+The 2025 Huzhou Open, also known as the International Women’s Tennis Huzhou Open, was a professional women’s tennis tournament played on outdoor clay courts.
+It was the first edition of the tournament and was part of the WTA 125 tournaments, a series of events one level below the main WTA Tour.
+The tournament took place in Huzhou, China, from September 8 to 14, 2025.1“International Women’s Tennis Huzhou Open 2025 Overview”. wtatennis.com.
 Retrieved 6 September 2025.

 Tournament Details

-As a new addition to the WTA 125 series, the 2025 Huzhou Open will feature a singles draw of 32 players and a doubles draw of 16 teams.
-The total prize money for the tournament is $115,000, with the winner receiving a significant portion of the prize money along with 125 WTA ranking points.
+As a new addition to the WTA 125 series, the 2025 Huzhou Open featured a singles draw of 32 players and a doubles draw of 16 teams.
+The total prize money for the tournament was $115,000, with the winner receiving a significant portion of the prize money along with 125 WTA ranking points.

 Tournament Links